-Purcell oversaw an extensive restoration project to clean and repair the museum’s glass roof and refresh its interiors.
+Purcell were commissioned to oversee an extensive restoration project to clean and repair the museum’s glass roof and refresh its interiors.
 This involved removing, cleaning and resealing 8,500 diamond-shaped glass panels, four storeys above the museum’s exhibition quad.